Fatou Diop

-Fatou Dioup (فاتو ديوب; born 5 May 1994) is a Mauritanian footballer who plays as a midfielder for Moroccan Féminine club ASSA Zag and the Mauritania national team.
+Fatou Dioup (فاتو ديوب; born 5 May 1994) is a Mauritanian footballer who plays as a midfielder for Moroccan Division 1 Féminine club Union Touarga and the Mauritania national team.

 Club career

-Dioup has played for Strasbourg Vauban, Saint-Denis and ASSA Zag in Morocco.
+Dioup has played for Strasbourg Vauban, Saint-Denis and AUSF Assa-Zag in Morocco.

 International career

 Dioup was capped for Mauritania at senior level during their first ever international match (friendly).
 She scored Mauritania's first-ever international goal.